Health and Fitness

 “Cocoon” in your vehicle

 Instead of being agitated when traffic is heavy, spend your time effectively.
-Listen to the radio or insert some music recordings to divert your thoughts from the stop-and-go driving and traffic jams.
+To divert your thoughts from the stop-and-go driving and traffic jams, listen to the radio or insert some music recordings.
 If you enjoy reading but don’t have the time to turn pages, check out books on tape.
 Many libraries provide both full-length and condensed versions of books on tape.
 You may also study a new language or perform vehicle exercises such as shoulder rolls, neck extensions, and belly tucks to keep alert and relaxed.

 Pillow your back and wriggle.

-The lumbar region of the spine (the lowest section) often flexes inward toward the abdomen, when standing.
+The lumbar region of the spine (the lowest section) often flexes inward, toward the abdomen, when standing.
 However, while seated, it tends to slouch outward, placing stress on your spinal discs and compressing them.
-According to back expert Malcolm Pope, PhD, director of the Iowa Spine Research Center at the University of Iowa, placing a wrapped towel or a cushion in the lumbar region can assist in supporting the back.
+According to back expert Malcolm Pope, Ph.D., director of the Iowa Spine Research Center at the University of Iowa, placing a wrapped towel or a cushion in the lumbar region can assist support the back.
 Even with a back cushion, sitting in one position for longer than 15 minutes progressively stiffens you, so make the required modifications for a comfortable drive on longer trips.
-Try placing most of your weight first on one buttock and then the other.
+Try placing the majority of your weight first on one buttock and then the other.
 Then, slightly adjust the location of your seat or buttocks.
 For fun, you may even try sliding down in your seat and then sitting back up.

 Exercise after work